sql-machine-learning/elasticdl/docs/designs/concepts.md

 ## In-Memory Representation

 EmbeddingTable is initialized lazily in PS.
 Worker sends item ids to request embedding vectors from PS.
-If the ID is not found in PS, the corresponding embedding vector will be initialized and send back to the worker.
-For better query and increasing embedding vectors, we use a map data structure to represent EmbeddingTable.
+If the ID is not found in PS, the corresponding embedding vector will be initialized and sent back to the worker.
+In order to query and insert embedding vectors efficiently, we use a map data structure to represent EmbeddingTable.

 ```go
 type TensorDtype = int64